 Inventory transactions affect both the Balance Sheet and Profit and Loss Statement.
-Many transactions are posted to accounts created automatically by Manager as relevant tabs are enabled.
+Many transactions are posted by default to accounts created automatically by Manager as relevant tabs are enabled.
 The principal accounts involved are used as follows:

 Additionally, expense accounts are typically created to collect non-inventory costs of production orders, write-off expenses for advertising, breakage and loss, and internal consumption.

 Brilliant Industries’ Balance Sheet and Profit and Loss Statement for the year encompassing all example transactions in the three parts of this Guide are shown below.
 (The business began the year with 10,000 in the bank.
 Zero balances are suppressed.
 Accrual basis accounting is selected.)
 For purposes of illustration, no other transactions are included: